Managed Azure Security services using security compliance* standards

 One of the most comprehensive security standard that we recommend for the majority of our customers is the CIS Microsoft Azure Foundations Security Benchmark.
 This standard has been designed with Azure Security in mind for the Azure platform and unless your business is required to use on the most formal standards, like ISO 27001, NIST 800-53 or PCI DSS, look no further than this.
 The standard has over 111 security controls that should be audited, but at this time (March 2020) only 48 of them are available by default in Azure Policy built-in policies.
 The remaining 60 controls need manual intervention: our extensive development work gave us the possibility to audit over 100 security controls of the standard!
 At the same time, we can enable automatic remediation of over 60 controls that have been identified as having zero risk to your production environment.

 We bring our 20+ years of experience in IT security to provide a customized compliance and remediation service, based on large enterprise level projects, so you’ll know how where to focus your valuable technical resources.
-Part of our managed security service, we will identify for you the priority for any remediation tasks and the risk associated with their implementation.
+Part of our managed security service, we will identify for you the priority of any remediation tasks and the risk associated with their implementation.

 For more details please read our Blog post: FAQ for Azure Managed Security Services